Yoshibart/Yoshibart/README.md

 - 👋 Hi, I’m Barnet Obeka
 - My best languages are C, Python, Java
 - Plus some C++
-- 🌱 I’m currently learning Computer Science 3rd Year at Technological University Dublin(Grangegorman)
+- 🌱 I’m currently learning Computer Science Final Year at Technological University Dublin(Grangegorman)
-- 📫 How to reach me at oworibarnet@gmail.com

 <!---
 Yoshibart/Yoshibart is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.